arnaudporet/sbgn2sif/readme.md

 ## sbgn2sif

-Converts SBGN-encoded pathways to the SIF file format.
+Convert SBGN-encoded pathways to the SIF file format.

-For information about the SBGN file format, please see https://sbgn.github.io.
+For information about the SBGN file format see https://sbgn.github.io.

-For information about the SIF file format, please see at the end of this readme file.
+For information about the SIF file format see at the end of this readme file.

 ### Requirements